1 /*******************************************************************************

 95

-96 public alias void delegate(cstring) FormatterSink;
+96 public alias void delegate(in cstring) FormatterSink;

 97